HRKU/HackerEarth_WebApp_/README.md

 $ git clone https://github.com/HRKU/HackerEarth_WebApp_.git
 This will clone the latest version of the MEAN.JS repository to a meanjs folder.

-Downloading The Repository Zip File
+Downloading The Repository Zip File is also another way
-Another way to use the MEAN.JS boilerplate is to download a zip copy from the master branch on GitHub.
-You can also do this using the wget command:

-$ wget https://github.com/meanjs/mean/archive/master.zip -O meanjs.zip; unzip meanjs.zip; rm meanjs.zip
-Don't forget to rename mean-master after your project name.

 Quick Install
 Once you've downloaded the boilerplate and installed all the prerequisites, you're just a few steps away from starting to develop your MEAN application.